 14. The level of activity at airports and travel stations can be confusing or stressful to someone with dementia.

-- Consider requesting a wheelchair so that you have assistance getting quickly from place to place.
+- Consider calling ahead to request a wheelchair so that you have assistance getting quickly from place to place.

 - Look for signs of distress and try to calm and reassure the person.
 Remove the person from the stressful setting if possible.